kpumuk/blog-dmytro/content/posts/20240227200845-on-reproducible-docker-images/index.md

 ## Multi-arch images

 Now, we have a solution for reproducible builds for single-platform builds.
 But how will this work for multi-platform builds?
-For example, when Kamal builds a multi-platform image with `buildx`:
+For example, [Kamal](https://kamal-deploy.org/) builds a multi-platform image with `buildx`:

 ```bash
 docker buildx build --platform linux/arm64,linux/amd64 .